-“You can only contract food-borne botulism by eating a contaminated food.
-Foods that carry the botulinum toxin have usually been home-canned, home-bottled or poorly preserved.
+“You can only contract foodborne botulism for example by eating contaminated food that carries the botulinum toxin,” she says.
+“These have usually been home-canned, home-bottled or poorly preserved.”

-The only way to avoid botulism is to avoid eating contaminated food.
-If you can or bottle your own foods, be sure to follow strict hygienic procedures.
+- If you can or bottle your own foods you want to be sure to follow strict hygienic procedures.
 Use a pressure canner or cooker to thoroughly cook – or pasteurize – your food.
-The U.S. Department of Agriculture offers detailed, correct technique guidance.

-Refrigerate any foods that use oils infused with garlic or herbs.
+- Refrigerate any foods that use oils infused with garlic or herbs.
 Keep potatoes baked in foil hot until they’re served or refrigerate them.
 Otherwise, the lack of oxygen inside the foil can allow bacteria to multiply and produce more toxin.

-To kill C botulinum spores, set your pressure cooker to 116°C. You need to cook foods until their internal temperature is 85°C for 10 minutes.
+- To kill C botulinum spores set your pressure cooker to 116°C. You need to cook foods until their internal temperature is 85°C for 10 minutes.

 Signs to watch for

 Sometimes the signs can show up as quickly as six hours or as late as 10 days.
-The more quickly the symptoms appear, the more severe the case will be.
+Generally the more quickly the symptoms appear, the more severe the case will be.

 The main signs of food-borne botulism include:

-- Difficulty swallowing or speaking
+- Difficulty swallowing or speaking.

-- Dry mouth
+- Dry mouth.

-- Facial weakness (throughout the face)
+- Facial weakness (throughout the face).

-- Blurred or double vision
+- Blurred or double vision.

-- Drooping eyelids
+- Drooping eyelids.

-- Difficulty breathing
+- Difficulty breathing.

-- Nausea, vomiting and abdominal cramps
+- Nausea, vomiting and abdominal cramps.

 Treatment requires hospitalization